Great walks and Kiwi birds in Tawharanui Regional Park

 There is even an electronic gate that cars, bikes and people trigger to open, allowing visitors to enter, but shutting automatically behind them to keep out pests.
 Warnings abound to check your car and camping gear for marauders.

-Aside from camping, picnicking, barbequing, watching lambs being herded and learning all about native species and their protection, the sanctuary has about 33km (nearly 21 miles) of tracks of varying levels that can be combined in many ways.
+Aside from camping, picnicking, barbecuing, watching lambs being herded and learning all about native species and their protection, the sanctuary has about 33km (nearly 21 miles) of trails of varying levels that can be combined in many ways.
 They cover high lookouts, open viewpoints, deeply forested glens, ocean-side sand dunes (the entire northern ocean border is a marine sanctuary too) and bluffs where you can just breathe deeply.
-I spent about six hours on the tracks (note, they are extremely well-signed, as is typical throughout New Zealand).
+I spent about six hours on the trails (note, they are extremely well-signed, as is typical throughout New Zealand).
 She highly recommends Maori Bay Coast Walk, as well as getting out to “land’s end” at Tokatū Point.
 A map can be downloaded from the parks homepage here.

 tawharanui regional park trail map